Ideal for work, ideal for families

 Events, culture and shopping

-There’s always plenty to do in the Hutt – check out the latest events and activities.
+There’s always plenty to do in Lower Hutt – check out the latest events and activities.

 There’s lots to keep the family busy, with more than 50 playgrounds, 25 parks, six swimming pools and eight libraries.
 We also have a great range of shopping options, from the boutique store village in Petone to the region’s premier shopping destination, Queensgate shopping centre.